 And the image that is available in the document window, quite sure, that is the image that we are looking for.

-The selected area is still visible, and the sky portion is hidden, and the new sky hides the original sky.
-We have already replaced the sky with a new sky, but the image did not receive a professional look.
+The selected area is still visible, and the sky is hidden, and the new sky hides the original sky.
+We have already replaced the sky with a new one, but the image did not receive a professional look.

 Step 08: Top Layer Selection and Turning On